-President Joseph R. Biden, Jr. stamped his brand of leadership on the presidency, in his first act as the 46 th president of the United State of America, it signalled several shifts.
+In a stirring speech to the nation, President Joseph R. Biden, Jr. stamped his brand of leadership on the presidency, in his first act as the 46th president of the United State of America, it signaled several shifts.
 Perhaps the weather was foreboding with snow falling before the ceremony that was later bathed in brilliant sunshine.
 A hopeful metaphor of what promises to be a presidency at the confluence of multiple crises both domestic and abroad.

 While it’s unlikely that there will be immediate benefits to Malaysian business from the change in the White House, over the course of the next 4 years the strategic policy shifts and promises to stay the course on what has fast become the established US position should yield considerable opportunities.

 One such door that will be opening was unlocked when the President Biden signed the executive order returning to the United States to Paris Climate Agreement.
 This return to the legally binding international treaty on climate change designed to reduce greenhouse cases will have a direct impact on US based companies.
 It’s a positive move for the environment and at the same time a chance to participate in what will be a monumental change from now until 2030.

 This rapid shift to a greener industrial model will set two trends in motion.
 Firstly, the US will generate demand for green technology, including the production of physical technologies that will be consumed in the US.
 This will mean the creation of multiple global value chains with the US as the end consumer.
 With some countries off the radar as a cost-effective manufacturing base it will allow Malaysia the opportunity to fill the breach.
 Not to mention that Malaysian based innovative technology should find its way to the US.